5l1v3r1/ELM_MatlabClass/README.md

 for which it was initially developed.

 This package contains:

 ELM_MatlabClass.m, 		which is the class implementing the ELM;

 example_CLASSIFICATION.m, 	which shows how to use ELM for binary classification;

 example_REGRESSION.m, 		which shows how to use ELM for regression problems;

 computeAccuracy.m, 		which computes classification accuracy of ELM;

 computeR2.m, 			which computes the coefficient of determination(R^2);

 README.MD, 			this file;

-license.txt,				GNU GPL license.
+license.txt,			the GNU GPL license.

 The UCI datasets breast-cancer-wisconsin.data and data_akbilgic.csv are also included as they are used in the examples for CLASSIFICATION and REGRESSION,